A Guide to Lanimer Day and the Lanimer Celebrations

 Following the Declaration an “Evening Spectacular” takes place, this modern introduction in the form of a miniature military tattoo culminating in the Lord Lieutenant of Lanarkshire taking the salute as the bands march off.

-The day is rounded off with the Lanimer Queen’s Reception in Lanark Memorial Hall between 7.30 and 10.00 p. m.
+The Lanimer Queen’s Reception is held in Greyfriars Church between 7.30 and 10.00 p. m.
 During the reception many of the children who took part on the Morning Procession perform by singing and (or) dancing.
 The Queen and her court also perform a series of “court dances” throughout the evening.

 In other places these would be called ‘floats’ but Lanark is different and has always referred to entries in the Lanimer Procession as ‘lorries’.
 Originally simple horse drawn affairs these due to the competitive nature of the event were soon to become more and more elaborate and with the advent of motorised vehicles of a much larger size.
 Most of the lorries taking part in are designed and built by local people who have usually been working throughout the previous year raising funds and planning for the ‘big day’.
 Participants are not allowed to use commercial funding nor is commercial advertising allowed on any of the lorries.